azfairuza/stemcell/journal.md

 ###20220624
 **0737**: Bismillah.
 Today i would like to take some data and making report to mya supervisor until before jummu'ah prayer.
 After that i would like to make second simulate flowchart that include competition between the ligand.
 Then if i still got time, i would like to reupdate the code into consistency especially building setter and getter.
 That is today goals.

+###20220627
+**1137**: Bismillah.
+Starting late today because i need to take finished laundry first.
+Today i would like to test my last program after updating several attributes' name and also i want to build flowchart for my second simulation procedure that containing competition between integrin.
+Also i want to make another class that called lattice which contain object so it can perform moore nearest neighbors.
+Also need to consider boundary effect as well but it will my next problem.